mannie/EventStreamer/README.md

     2019-02-22 14:29:39		purc...
 14 		["current": 14, "initial": 10, "name": "purchase", "previous": 14]
     ...
     ```

 ### Run The App In A Docker Container
-* Create a `Dockerfile` with the following configuration:
+* Update the `Dockerfile` with the following configuration:
     ```yml
     FROM swift
     ENV SASPolicyName="SharedAccessKey"